OddCN/gocloud/APIDocs/alidns.md

     ValueKeyWord string
 }
 ```
-ListResourceDNSRecordSets to store all attribute to list resource Ali-cloud DNS record sets
+ListResourceDnsRecordSets to store all attribute to list resource Ali-cloud DNS record sets